AI for Personal Trainers

 📅 Scheduling Chaos Eats Into Sessions

-Rescheduling requests, cancellations, and no-shows cost trainers an average of 3-5 hours per week.
+Rescheduling requests, cancellations, and no-shows can easily burn 3-5 hours per week for a trainer juggling 20-30 clients.
 You're playing calendar Tetris between clients, gym availability, and your own schedule — often via back-and-forth messages that could be handled automatically.

 5 Tasks Every Personal Trainer Should Automate

 These are the highest-ROI automations for personal trainers.
-Each one can be set up in OpenClaw in under 10 minutes.
+Each one can be set up with Claude Code in under 10 minutes.

 1. Workout Plan Generation

-Give OpenClaw your client's profile — goals, experience level, available equipment, injuries — and it drafts a periodized program in seconds.
+Give Claude Code your client's profile — goals, experience level, available equipment, injuries — and it drafts a periodized program in seconds.
 You review, tweak, and send.
 What used to take 30-45 minutes per client now takes 5.

 Time saved: 5-8 hours/week (for 25 clients)